yashsham/admit-ai-nexus/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

+## Running the Backend with Docker

+To ensure a consistent environment that matches production, you can run the backend using Docker.

+1. Make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed.
+2. Run the following command in the root directory:

+    ```sh
+    docker-compose up --build
+    ```

+3. The backend will be available at `http://localhost:8000`.

 ## What technologies are used for this project?

 This project is built with: